Berta Geissmar: Escaping the Nazis

 Geissmar was isolated from her friends and work.
 In Berlin influential friends could not visit her without taking precautions not to be seen.
 After she left Berlin she spent most of her time in rural Bavaria.
 Meanwhile, Furtwängler appointed an “Aryan” secretary, but she struggled to keep his affairs in order.
 Several times Furtwangler and Geissmar met secretly and he told her about these problems, which she was not permitted to fix.
 She found that, when they were apart, the Nazis fed him with lies about what she was doing, in order to increase the pressure on him.
 Eventually she was granted permission to sort out Furtwängler's affairs while Furtwängler was travelling.

 Of Furtwängler's eventual compromise with the Nazis, Geissmar says that it “represented a complete surrender of Furtwängler in the eyes of independent observers”.
 According to her, he was criticised for this surrender and his reputation never entirely recovered.

 Geissmar resolved to get her passport back and find a job abroad.
 A friend introduced her to Anthony van Hoboken who had created a Photographic Archive of Musical Scores at the Austrian National Library and wished to expand it.
-He proposed that she visit libraries in the U.S.A. to arrange exchanges of material.
+He proposed that she visit libraries in the United States to arrange exchanges of material.
 In December 1935, thanks to a new application containing evidence of the Hoboken offer and an indirect contact with Goering she obtained her passport and left Germany immediately.

-In the U.S.A. she worked on the library project, but it was delayed while still in the planning stage.
+In the United States she worked on the library project, but it was delayed while still in the planning stage.
 Following the Anschluss, the Nazis took control of the Vienna Library and it was cancelled.

 Thomas Beecham arrived in New York City to conduct the Philharmonic.
-Geissmar had known him since 1927 through her work with the BPO - he had also conducted the BPO, and had personally guaranteed one of their English tours after their English agent had become insolvent.
+Geissmar had known him since 1927 through her work with the BPO—he had also conducted the BPO, and had personally guaranteed one of their English tours after their English agent had become insolvent.
 He readily invited her to work for him in London during the Covent Garden Spring season.